awarebayes/RecNN/readme.md

 <img src="./res/logo.png">
 </p>

 This is my school project.
 It focuses on Reinforcement Learning for personalized news recommendation.
 The main distinction is that it tries to solve online off-policy learning with dynamically generated item embeddings.
-Aslo, there is no exploration, since that we are working with a dataset.
-In the example section I use Google's BERT on the ML20M dataset to extract contextual infomation from movie description in order to form the latent vector representations.
-Later, you can use the same transormation on new new, previously unseen items (hence, the embeddings are dynamically generated).
+Also, there is no exploration, since we are working with a dataset.
+In the example section, I use Google's BERT on the ML20M dataset to extract contextual information from the movie description to form the latent vector representations.
+Later, you can use the same transformation on new, previously unseen items (hence, the embeddings are dynamically generated).
 If you don't want to bother with embeddings pipeline, I have a DQN embeddings generator as a proof of concept.

-The repo consists of two parts: the library (./recnn) and the playgdound (./examples)  where I explain how to work with certain things.
+The repo consists of two parts: the library (./recnn) and the playground (./examples)  where I explain how to work with certain things.
 I wrote a couple of articles explaining how it functions.

 - First article, the code is under notes/1.
 Vanilla RL/, it's very beginner friendly and covers basic Reinforcement Learning Approach: